berkbavas/DiffusionCurveRenderer/README.md

 # Diffusion Curve Renderer

-A C++ project for reconstructing images using Bézier curves and color diffusion constrained by those curves.
+C++ project for reconstructing images using Bézier curves and color diffusion constrained by those curves.

 Inspired by the work of [Orzan et al.](https://hal.archives-ouvertes.fr/inria-00274768/).
 Vectorization algorithms are adapted from [this repository](https://github.com/zhuethanca/DiffusionCurves).

 ## Features